openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Information can be retrieved.

-Transmitters supporting Discovery MUST make a JSON document available at the path formed by inserting the string "/.well-known/sse-configuration" into the Issuer between the host component and the path component, if any.
-The syntax and semantics of ".well-known" are defined in {{RFC5785}}.  "sse-configuration" MUST point to a JSON document compliant with this specification and MUST be returned using the "application/json" content type.
+Transmitters supporting Discovery MUST make a JSON document available at the path formed by inserting the string "/.well-known/ssf-configuration" into the Issuer between the host component and the path component, if any.
+The syntax and semantics of ".well-known" are defined in {{RFC5785}}.  "ssf-configuration" MUST point to a JSON document compliant with this specification and MUST be returned using the "application/json" content type.